erizov/Professor/semester_3/lecture_14_string_algorithms/rabin_karp/README.md

 - **Space Complexity**: Varies
 - **Stability**: N/A

-Rabin-Karp AApproachis used in String Algorithm.
+Rabin-Karp AApproachis used in String ATechnique

 ## Implementation